Alfresco/alfresco-ng2-components/docs/document-list.component.md

 -   `-favorites-`
 -   `-recent-`

-Note that due to specific origin of the data the sources above do not support navigation.
+Note that due to the nature of the data, these sources do not support navigation.
-You may want handling single and double clicks yourself to perform navigation to other sources.
+You may want to handle single and double clicks yourself to perform navigation to other sources.

-DocumentList component supports default presets for all the custom sources mentioned earlier.
+The Document List component supports default presets for all the custom sources mentioned earlier.
-If you don't provide any custom column definition utilizing "data-columns" component, then a default preset will be automatically used at runtime.
+If you don't provide any custom column definition with the [Data Column](#custom-columns) component then a default preset will be automatically used at runtime.

-Some of the presets use the Location columns that allow you to navigate to the parent folder of the node, for instance navigating from the "Favorite" node to the folder containing it.
+Some of the presets use the Location columns that allow you to navigate to the parent folder of the node (eg, navigating from the "Favorite" node to the folder that contains it).
-There's a possibility to set the default location format using "locationFormat" property, to avoid re-defining entire columns layout.
+You can set the default location format using the `locationFormat` property to avoid redefining the entire column layout.

 The default column layout for non-reserved views is: